nieshiyu/nieshiyu/README.md

 ### Hi there 👋
 - 🔭I am currently studying at Southwestern University of Finance and Economics, specializing in credit management.

+- 🌱 I’m currently a member of SWUFE-FINTECH-LAB, working on imbalanced learning, GANs

+- 📫 How to reach me: shiyu_nie@foxmail.com

 ![nieshiyu's github stats](https://github-readme-stats.vercel.app/api?username=nieshiyu)